nkoeries/bettercare/intrapartum-care/test-4.md

 ---
 book: Intrapartum Care
-title: Quiz 4.
+title: Test 4.
 The second stage of labour
 layout: test
 ---

-# Quiz 4: The second stage of labour
+# Test 4: The second stage of labour

 Please choose the one most correct answer to each question or statement.